A persistent cache for python requests

 If you don't want to manage a session object, or just want to quickly test it out in your application without modifying any code, requests-cache can also be installed globally, and all requests will be transparently cached:

-# fmt: off from datetime import timedelta from requests_cache import CachedSession session = CachedSession( 'demo_cache', use_cache_dir=True, # Save files in the default user cache dir cache_control=True, # Use Cache-Control headers for expiration, if available expire_after=timedelta(days=1), # Otherwise expire responses after one day allowable_methods=['GET', 'POST'], # Cache POST requests to avoid sending the same data twice allowable_codes=[200, 400], # Cache 400 responses as a solemn reminder of your failures ignored_parameters=['api_key'], # Don't match this param or save it in the cache match_headers=True, # Match all request headers stale_if_error=True, # In case of request errors, use stale cache data if possible )
+from datetime import timedelta from requests_cache import CachedSession session = CachedSession( 'demo_cache', use_cache_dir=True, # Save files in the default user cache dir cache_control=True, # Use Cache-Control response headers for expiration, if available expire_after=timedelta(days=1), # Otherwise expire responses after one day allowable_codes=[200, 400], # Cache 400 responses as a solemn reminder of your failures allowable_methods=['GET', 'POST'], # Cache whatever HTTP methods you want ignored_parameters=['api_key'], # Don't match this request param, and redact if from the cache match_headers=['Accept-Language'], # Cache a different response per language stale_if_error=True, # In case of request errors, use stale cache data if possible )

 To find out more about what you can do with requests-cache, see:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.